mojtaba-ramezani/shop/README.md

 Nodemon
 TsLint

-#Prerequisites:
+# Prerequisites:
 1. Install Node.js and MongoDB

-#Global packages:
+# Global packages:
 1. Install @angular/cli: sudo npm install -g @angular/cli
 2. Install typescript: sudo npm install -g typescript
 3. Install ts-node: sudo npm install -g ts-node

-#Steps to Run:
+# Steps to Run:
 1. npm install (install dependencies from an external package.json into the current directory)
-2. npm run server (build and compile the build folder and launching the server side)
+2. npm run server (build and compile the build folder and launching the server side) <br>
 ***then when up case is ok, open a new console and type below case:
 3. npm run client (launching the client side)